Order properties

 • Calculate the value:

-<Average shift length> − <Average actual number of points per shift> * <Average handover time>
+<Average shift length> − <Average actual number of locations per shift> * <Average handling time>

 As a result, there should be a reasonable amount of time left for the courier to move between points.